How to Prepare Your Dog for Hot Weather: Essential Summer Safety Tips

 Safe Summer Activities for Dogs

-- Puzzle toys and chews in cool areas
+- Puzzle toys and gentle scent games indoors

 When It’s Just Too Hot: Heatwave Advice

-- Watching closely for signs of heatstroke in dogs and prevention
+- Watch closely for signs of heatstroke in dogs and prevention